Metadata Best Practices

 To make *MLA and APA Citations clear for end users, consider aligning your content with the following recommendations:

-- Edition information should be limited to the edition field, not included in the title.
+- Edition information should be limited to the edition field, and not included in the title.

 - To decrease visual clutter, titles should exclude extraneous verbiage such as “eBook” or “Digital edition”.